 The next chapter is designed to answer the question: “Who shall be able to stand?”

-Summary of chapter 6: The context of this chapter is that of chapters 4 and 5 where the Investigative Judgment scene is depicted.
-This chapter depicts the Lamb, who came and took the sealed book out of the hand of the Father and now precedes to open its seven seals one after the other.
-The figures presented when the first four are opened, with four beasts saying “come and see” and four colored horses with riders, are wholly unlike those of the last two which depict souls under the altar then an earthquake, stars falling, moon bloodied and sun darkened, then the second coming and the terror it causes, ending with a very sobering question “who shall be able to stand?”
-Since this chapter is couched in the setting of the investigative judgment, it is reasonable to assume that the horses with their riders represent the character and behavior of four people categories judged in the presence of God the Father, God the Son and the host of “angels round about the throne and the beasts and the elders: and the number of them was ten thousand times ten thousand, and thousands of thousands.”
-(Revelation 5:11) The remaining seals, three in number, with the last half of the sixth to be depicted in the next chapter, obviously represent special final events that will take place that will test God’s final generation of the righteous in order to assure the heavenly occupants they are fit to live with them throughout the ceaseless ages of eternity.
-Probably the most difficult concept to understand is that the first four seals, representing four people categories, are contemporaneous with each other, while the last three seals, which depict end-time events, are sequential.
+Summary of chapter 6: The context of this chapter is that of chapters 4 and 5 where the Investigative Judgment scene is presented.
+This chapter depicts the Lamb, who came and took the sealed book out of the hand of the Father and now proceeds to open its seven seals one after the other.
+The figures presented when the first four are opened, with four beasts saying, “come and see” and four colored horses with riders, are wholly unlike those of the next two, which depict souls under the altar and then an earthquake, stars falling, moon bloodied and sun darkened, then the second coming and the terror it causes, ending with a very sobering question “who shall be able to stand?”
+Since this chapter is couched in the setting of the investigative judgment, it is reasonable to assume that the horses with their riders represent the character and behavior of four people categories judged in the presence of God the Father, God the Son and the host of “angels round about the throne and the beasts and the elders: . . .”
+(Revelation 5:11).
+The remaining seals, three in number, with the last half of the sixth to be depicted in the next chapter, obviously represent special final events that will take place that will test God’s final generation of the righteous in order to assure the heavenly occupants they are fit to live with them throughout the ceaseless ages of eternity.
+Probably the most difficult concept to understand is that the first four seals, representing four people categories, are contemporaneous with each other, while the last three seals, which foretell end-time events, are sequential.

 The Commentary notes: “The order in which the hoses are named is different” in “Zechariah’s vision.”
-It also notes: “In Revelation the horses bear riders; in Zechariah they draw chariots” ignoring that they are “in” the chariots.”
-(SDA Bible Commentary Vol. 7, page 776 under “2.
+It also notes: “In Revelation the horses bear riders; in Zechariah they draw chariots.”
+(Seventh-day Adventist Bible Commentary, Vol. 7, page 776, under “2.
 A white horse.”)

-“ crown” from “stephanos” (Strong’s #4735) from an apparently primary stefw stepho (to twine or wreathe); TDNT – 7:615,1078; n m.
-KJV – crown 18; 18.
-1) a crown, 1a) a mark of royal or (in general) exalted rank, 1a1) the wreath or garland which was given as a prize to victors in public games, 1b) metaph. the eternal blessedness which will be given as a prize to the genuine servants of God and Christ: the crown (wreath) which is the reward of the righteousness, 1c) that which is an ornament and honour to one.
-For Synonyms see entry 5833
+“ crown” from “stephanos” (Strong’s #4735) from an apparently primary “stepho” (to twine or wreathe); Thayer’s Definition: 1) a crown, 1a) a mark of royal or (in general) exalted rank, 1a1) the wreath or garland which was given as a prize to victors in public games, 1b) metaph. the eternal blessedness which will be given as a prize to the genuine servants of God and Christ: the crown (wreath) which is the reward of the righteousness, 1c) that which is an ornament and honour to one.
+For Synonyms see Strong’s #5833.

 The Commentary observes: “If white represents purity of faith, then red may be regarded as a corruption of faith through the introduction of various heresies.”
-(SDA Bible Commentary Vol. 7, page 776 (right column under “Red.” last sentence in that paragraph)
+(Seventh-day Adventist Bible Commentary, Vol. 7, page 776 (right column under “Red.” last sentence in that paragraph)